 - An application framework written in JavaScript.
 A JavaScript framework differs from a JavaScript library in its control flow: A library offers functions to be called by its parent code, whereas a framework defines the entire application design.
 A developer does not call a framework; instead, the framework calls and uses the code in some particular way.
-Some JavaScript frameworks follow the model–view–controller paradigm designed to segregate a web application into orthogonal units to improve code quality and maintainability.
-Examples include AngularJS, Ember.js, Meteor, and Vue.js. ← Wikipedia
+Some JavaScript frameworks follow MVC or similar paradigms designed to segregate a web application into distinct layers to improve code quality and maintainability.
+Examples include Angular, Ember.js, Meteor, and Vue.js. ← Wikipedia

 - Next term: JavaScript library